According to statistics by the National Highway Traffic Safety Administration, approximately 30,000

 If you select “Full Tort” insurance you can seek compensation for pain and suffering as well as you economic damages.
-It costs slightly more than limited tort however it is one of the best ways to protect yourself and immediate family members that reside with you in the event of an auto accident.
+It costs slightly more than limited tort however it is one of the ways to protect yourself and immediate family members that reside with you in the event of an auto accident.

 “Limited Tort” insurance is less expensive than full tort; however, it limits your right to sue for pain and suffering after an accident.
 Pennsylvania motorists often choose the limited tort option to save money on car insurance premiums.
 Unfortunately, selecting limited tort can seriously limit your ability to recover an award or sentiment if you are injured in an auto accident.

 If you are bound by limited tort, you cannot recover compensation for pain and suffering unless you breach the limited tort threshold.
 To breach the threshold a claimant must have suffered a serious impairment of a bodily function, permanent serious disfigurement or death.
 Although selecting limited tort may save you a few bucks on premiums, it may cost you far more if you are injured and cannot get the compensation you need.

 In addition, there are exceptions to limited tort.
 If you meet these exception you retain your full right to sue regardless of whether you suffered a “serious injury.”
 The exceptions include if the person at fault: